Strength of U.S. consumer staples stocks shows cracks as market recovers

 “They are not going to be the group that leads when the market begins to see a turnaround in the economy.”

-Pavlik manages portfolios at SlateStone that have shares of Procter & Gamble (PG.N) and Costco Wholesale (COST.O) but are slightly underweight the sector.
+Pavlik manages portfolios at SlateStone that have shares of Procter & Gamble and Costco Wholesale but are slightly underweight the sector.

-First-quarter earnings start for the group next week, including reports due from P&G, Coca-Cola (KO.N) and Kimberly-Clark (KMB.N).
+First-quarter earnings start for the group next week, including reports due from P&G, Coca-Cola and Kimberly-Clark.
 Consumer staples companies in the S&P 500 are expected to post a 0.8% rise in quarterly earnings compared to a decline of 12.3% for companies in the index overall, according to IBES data from Refinitiv.

 Sales may already be fading, however.
 After soaring during the initial weeks of the lockdown in March, U.S. spending on consumer products has begun to normalize compared with a year ago, according to a report from market research firm IRI.